edwardrousseau/ChristmasTreePCBTiny10/README.md

-# Christmas tree with LEDs ans Attiny4-5-9-10
+# Christmas tree with LEDs and Attiny4-5-9-10

 ## Getting Started